-How to survive the sweat and sequins of Mardi Gras 2026 – and the 12 best events
+How to survive the sweat and sequins of Mardi Gras 2026, plus the best events

 The 2026 Sydney Mardi Gras Festival is lining up to be a colourful explosion of events, tied together by a wild, proud and utterly unstoppable energy.